Anthrocon/www/content/Events/floor-wars/index.md

 {{< center >}}{{< button href="https://forms.gle/ytvpUVu5y8SVjGFF6" >}}Register your crew{{< /button >}}{{< /center >}}

-### Preliminaries Event - Friday, July 3
+### Preliminaries Event - Friday, July 3, 2026

 **All crews will compete in a “showcase round”** where we see the raw skill and talent of each team to a non-stop, continuous mix of music that can be any genre.
 These skill rounds will be between 30-45 seconds for each dancer in the team, so make sure you come ready to impress if your crew wants to qualify.

-### Main Event - Saturday, July 4
+### Main Event - Saturday, July 4, 2026

 If your crew qualifies for the Main Event, you will be automatically slotted into a battle bracket for the division.

 - **Crews will compete in a single-elimination tournament,** where the winning crew advances to the next round.
-- **Each battle will be approximately five minutes,** with each turn being around 30 to 45 seconds.
-This means if you have more than 3 dancers in a crew, be prepared to strategize.
+- **Each battle will be four rounds of back and forth,** with each turn being around 30 to 45 seconds.
+Be prepared to strategize!
 - **If a crew performs a routine,** it will count as part of the round’s allotted time.
 - **In the event of a tiebreaker,** each crew will choose one dancer to compete in an all-or-nothing round.
 There will be no second tiebreakers.